 The Brocket Deer is the least common deer in North America with its spread only as far north as the Yucatan Peninsula.
 The term “brocket” comes from the French word for a stag in its second year that has yet to develop its branched antlers, which makes sense as their antlers are small, simple spikes.

 This species of deer is especially small and shy, so they prefer to be active more at night.
 Because they’re nocturnal, they’re rarely observed in the wild.
 They can be found living alone or in mated pairs within clearly marked territory that they know intimately.
 They use this knowledge to find hiding places in nearby vegetation when predators appear.

 Mated pairs remain monogamous, and like most ungulates, the males of the species compete for females by clashing heads.
 Their small and sharp antlers are used for stabbing, and they’ve also been known to bite one another.
 There’s no set mating season, but it’s more common to see these behaviors in the Autumn.

 - Scientific name: Cerbus canadensis

 - Weight: 500-730 pounds

 Elks are a ruminant species, meaning they acquire nutrients from plant-based food by fermenting it in a specialized stomach prior to digestion through microbial actions.
-They have a four chambered stomach that allows them to feed on grasses, plants, leaves, and bark.
-They eat almost constantly during the summer and can comsume 8.8-15.4 pounds of vegetation daily.
+They have a four-chambered stomach that allows them to feed on grasses, plants, leaves, and bark.
+They eat almost constantly during the summer and can consume 8.8-15.4 pounds of vegetation daily.